colak/txp-media-shortcode/README.md

 When visitors accept a particular host's cookies, they do so for all embeds from that host site-wide.

-Shortcodes are normally slightly lower in execution than raw php, or txp plugins.
+Shortcodes are normally slightly slower in execution than raw php, or txp plugins.

 ## Installing